 |Southern Electric||South England||12.2%|

-If you do move from your current provider only your invoicing terms change.
+When you switch from your current energy provider only your invoicing terms change.
 The cables connecting your premises to the National Grid transmission system won't change as they're owned and managed by the grid.